-Plitvice Lakes National Park is located in central Croatia, roughly between Zagreb (80 miles north of the park) and Zadar (70 miles to the south).
-The easiest way to get to Plitvice Lakes National Park is by private transfer or rental car as this allows you to set your own schedule.
+Plitvice Lakes National Park is located in central Croatia, roughly between Zagreb (80 mi/129 km north of the park) and Zadar (70 mi/113 km to the south).
+The easiest way to get to Plitvice Lakes National Park is by private transfer or rental car, as this allows you to set your own schedule.

 There are also direct bus connections to the park from Zagreb, Zadar, and Karlovac, making it possible to make this an easy day trip from these cities.
 Buses stop at both of the park's main entrances: Entrance 1 and Entrance 2.
 Note that the park's three hotels are all located at Entrance 2 (but there are many other accommodation options outside the park).
 Traveling to Plitvice Lakes National Park by train is not an option because rail services are very limited in Croatia.

-Nature lovers will be tempted by this 8-day tour of Croatia that takes in Plitvice Lakes National Park as well as Krka National Park.
-Other stops include coastal cities of Zadar, Split and Dubrovnik, and the Dalmatian islands of Hvar, and Pakleni.
+Nature lovers will be tempted by this eight-day tour of Croatia that takes in Plitvice Lakes National Park as well as Krka National Park.
+Other stops include the coastal cities of Zadar, Split, and Dubrovnik and the Dalmatian islands of Hvar and Pakleni.

 Duration: 2 - 2.5 hours